Characters of Henry Danger and Danger Force: Nurse Cohort

-Dr. Minyak (Mike Ostroki) is a mad scientist villain who is possibly Captain Man's nemesis.
+In "Danger & Thunder", Nurse Cohort was among the villains assembled by Toddler in his plot to dispose of Captain Man and Kid Danger.

+In "Balloons of Doom", Nurse Cohort assists Dr. Minyak in holding the Man Fans hostage.
+She does admit her crush on Captain Man.

 Vice Mayor Willard

 Vice Mayor Willard (Timothy Brennen) is the vice mayor of Swellview.

 The episode "Budget Cuts" reveals that he has a niece named Cassie.

 In "The Beginning of the End," Willard becomes the stepfather of Bose when he marries Bose's mother.
 He has Captain Man and Kid Danger watch over Bose in exchange that he will put up a statue of them if they do a good job.

 In "The Fate of Danger" Pt.
 2, Willard presides over Kid Danger's memorial.
 He also unveils two statues of Kid Danger.
 Willard stated that he planned to have a statue of Captain Man, but changed his mind.

 Mary Gaperman / Mary

 Mary Gaperman / Mary (Carrie E. Barrett / Carrie Barrett) is the co-anchor of Trent at KLVY.
 She gets annoyed at Trent when he interrupts or changes the subject on her while speaking on the news.